denizddogru/denizddogru/README.md

 # Deniz Doğru
 * **.NET Developer** @Venhancer
-* Feel free to ask me any questions!
-Find my linked in and hit a friend request w/ a message.
+* Feel free to talk to me about anything!
+Find my linked-in below and send a friend request w/ a message.

 * [LinkedIn](https://www.linkedin.com/in/deniz-doğru-795225184)